How to Become an Electrician: 6 Basic Steps to Journeyman Status

 What Is a Typical Electrician Salary?

 People in the electrical trade often earn good incomes in exchange for ensuring that our homes, schools, businesses, and industrial buildings stay safely powered.
 Electrician earnings, however, usually come in the form of hourly wages as opposed to yearly salaries.
-In 2018, the median hourly wage of electricians in the U.S. was $26.53, which means electricians make about $55,190 a year for full-time work.
-Some electricians eventually earn pay as high as $45.49 or more per hour.4
+According to the Bureau of Labor Statistics, in 2018, the median hourly wage of electricians in the U.S. was $26.53, which means electricians make about $55,190 a year for full-time work.
+Some electricians eventually earn pay as high as $45.49 or more per hour.

 Empower Your Career Goals